 The third consideration is the environment you will test in.
 It is important to test dynamic range in a sufficiently dark environment limiting the amount of stray light that might enter the camera system as much as possible.
 The extra light entering the system can increase the amount of flare light (sometimes called veiling glare).
 Flare is the stray light that fogs images and is caused by reflections between surfaces of lens components and the inside barrel of the lens.
 Stray light can cause reduced contrast in dark parts of the image which in turn can make for erroneous dynamic range measurements.
-For more information on the effect and the measurement of flare on dynamic range, watch this video.
+See our recent study: “Measuring the impact of flare light on dynamic range” for more information.
 Our testing environment will have only one controlled light source to illuminate the chart and no other sources of light (e.g., overhead lighting, LEDs on electronics, etc.).

 A common source of erroneous measurements due to the testing environment are reflections on the chart itself.
 Because the darkest patches of the target let through such little light, it is easy for a non-negligible amount of stray light to be reflected off the front side of the chart.
 This extra light will make it seem as though more light is present in the patch area than is actually being transmitted through the chart and will adversely influence the analysis.
 To mitigate the reflections, we use a custom shroud to block surfaces that can reflect light from the lightbox.
 Unfortunately, the camera itself is the most likely culprit for unwanted light due to the potential for light to bounce off of it.
 The Pixel 2 XL in our case, is no exception.
 The particular model we are using has a white back which reflects lots of light back at the chart’s front surface.
 Since we are aware of this, we have taken extra care to shield all of the phone except for the lens from the light to stop any unwanted light from bouncing back at the chart.

-Example of reflection off the front of the chart
+Example of a development board reflection off the front of the chart

 More on the shroud

 Depending on the system, and the environment of the test, a shroud may not be necessary.
 However, it provides a consistent lighting environment for every test and should be considered for benchmarking and comparing different systems.
-The shroud we used for this test is made from matte black acrylic; but black foam board could be used in a pinch.
 For more information on reflections and shroud materials, see this post.
-For specific questions, contact firstname.lastname@example.org .
+For information on custom testing environments, please contact firstname.lastname@example.org .

 Contrast Resolution chart viewed through the native camera app

 Ten images were captured with the Pixel 2 XL with the above setup.
 The phone was set to HDR+ mode.
-For each image, the exposure was adjusted on the device by tapping the area on the screen where the background of the chart was present.
+For each image, the exposure was adjusted on the device by tapping the area on the screen where the upper gray background of the chart was present (directly to the left of the second row).
 We did this to ensure similar exposure in all of the images.
 The acrylic shroud with matte black interior was placed around the lightbox with the phone placed as close as possible to the opening on the shroud.
-For this test, the lightbox was set to the 5100K color temperature setting and minimum brightness (~10 lux).
+For this test, the lightbox was set to the 5100K color temperature setting and minimum brightness (~30 lux).
 We chose these settings because they are representative of a realistic low-light environment in which the camera phone may be used.
 Please note, the light settings could vary greatly depending on the application.
 Once enough images were taken, we inputted them into our software, Imatest Master, for proper analysis.

-The following analysis of these images was done in Imatest Master 5.1 Alpha.
+The following analysis of these images was done in Imatest Master 5.0.

 Each image was analyzed in the Multitest module.
 Opening the Multitest Setup, we made sure to check that “3.
 Contrast Resolution” was selected for the chart type.

 The plot we were most interested in was the Noise/SNR plot.
-Under this section in the setup dialog we selected “3.
+Under this section in the setup dialog, we selected “3.
 SNR dB vs. Inp Density (RGBY)” and “3.
 Exposure in DB (-20*target density) DR in dB” from the drop downs.
 We also checked “Image plot” so we could visualize the results on the images themselves.
-See here for more information analysing the Contrast Resolution chart.
+See here for more information analyzing the Contrast Resolution chart.